 4. Cumin can help boost immunity.

-5. Cumin has anti-inflammatory properties and can help reduce pain and swelling associated with arthritis and other conditions.
+5. Cumin is an anti-inflammatory spice that can be used to relieve pain and reduce swelling from arthritis or other conditions.

 How to cook with cumin

-When using cumin, it's important to remember that a little goes a long way.
-Start by adding just a pinch or two of cumin to your dish, and then taste it before adding more.
-Cumin can easily overpower other flavors, so it's best to add it slowly until you get the desired flavor.
+Finally, remember: a little cumin goes a long, long way.
+Start small, with only a pinch or two of cumin add to your dish.
+Then taste it before adding more.
+Cumin is strong, and can easily overpower other flavours, so add it slowly until you get it just right.

-There are two main ways to use cumin: whole seeds or ground powder.
-Whole cumin seeds will take longer to release their flavor, so they're better suited for long-cooking dishes like stews or curries.
-Ground cumin powder will give your dish an immediate burst of flavor, so it's ideal for quick-cooking recipes like stir-fries or tacos.
+Fresh cumin can be used either whole, or the seeds ground.
+Whole cumin seeds will take longer to release their flavour, so they’re better suited to slow-cooked recipes such as stews or curries.
+Ground cumin powder will activate in your dish instantly and is ideal in quick-cooking recipes such as stir-fries or tacos.

 Cumin recipes

-Cumin is a spice that originated in the Mediterranean and is now widely used in Middle Eastern, North African, Iranian, Indian, Chinese, and Mexican cuisine.
-It's made from the dried seeds of an annual herb in the parsley family and has a nutty, earthy flavor with hints of lemon.
-Cumin can be used to flavor meat dishes, vegetables, rice, soups, and stews.
+Cumin (aka jeera) is seed spice native to the Mediterranean that is now used in Middle Eastern, North African, Iranian, and Indian cooking.
+It’s the dried seeds from an annual, parsley-like herb that has a nutty earthy taste with a hint of lemon.
+It’s a sweet spice that can be used in flavouring meat dishes; vegetables; and rice, soup and stew.

 Side effects of Cumin Seeds